jackdobinson/aopp_obs_toolchain/USAGE.md

 * Negative indices count backwards from the end of the array.
 If you have `N` entries in an array, `-1` becomes `N-1`, so the slice
   `0:-1` selects the whole array except the last element.

-* Python slices have the format `start:stop:step` when they are used to index arrays via square brackets, e.g. `a[5:25:2]` returns a slice of the object `a`.
+* Python slices have the format `start:stop:step` when they are used to index arrays via square brackets, e.g., `a[5:25:2]` returns a slice of the object `a`.
 Slices can also be defined by the `slice` object via `slice(start,stop,step)`, e.g.
   `a[slice(5,25,2)]` returns the same slice of object `a` as the last example.

 * The `start`, `stop`, and `step` parameters generate indices of an array by iteratively adding `step` to `start` until the value is equal to or greater than `stop`.
-I.e. `selected_indices = start + step * i` where `i = {0, 1, ..., N-1}`, `N = CEILING[(stop - start) / step]`.
+I.e., `selected_indices = start + step * i` where `i = {0, 1, ..., N-1}`, `N = CEILING[(stop - start) / step]`.

 * Mathematically, a slice specifies a [half-open interval](https://en.wikipedia.org/wiki/Interval_(mathematics)), the `step` of a slice selects every `step` entry of that interval.
-I.e. they include their start point but not their end point, and only select every `step` elements of the interval.
-E.g. `5:25:2` selects the elements at the indices {5,7,9,11,13,15,17,19,21,23}
+I.e., they include their start point but not their end point, and only select every `step` elements of the interval.
+E.g., `5:25:2` selects the elements at the indices {5,7,9,11,13,15,17,19,21,23}

 * By default `start` is zero, `stop` is the number of elements in the array, and `step` is one.

 * Only the first colon in a slice is required to define it.
 The slice `:` is equivalent to the slice `0:N:1`, where `N` is the number of elements in the object being sliced.
-E.g. `a[:]` selects all the elements of `a`.
+E.g., `a[:]` selects all the elements of `a`.

 * Negative parameters to `start` and `stop` work the same way as negative indices.
 Negative values to `step` reverse the default values of `start` and `stop`, but otherwise work in the same way as positive values.

 * A slice never extends beyond the beginning or end of an array.
-I.e. even though negative numbers are valid parameters, a slice that would result in an index *before* it's `start` will be empty (i.e. select no elements of the array).
-E.g. If we have an array with 5 entries, the slice `1:3:-1` **does not** select {1, 0, 4}, it is empty.
+I.e., even though negative numbers are valid parameters, a slice that would result in an index *before* it's `start` will be empty (i.e., select no elements of the array).
+E.g., If we have an array with 5 entries, the slice `1:3:-1` **does not** select {1, 0, 4}, it is empty.

 #### Details ####